 Corrosion protection is indispensable to ensure a long service life with minimum maintenance.
 There are two different types of corrosion protection:

 Passive corrosion protection, a so-called corrosion protection agent is applied to the metal to be protected.
 Lacquers, oils and greases, plastic coatings or hot-dip galvanizing are used as such protective agents.
 However, certain metals also have the property of forming such a protective layer themselves.
 For example, aluminium or zinc.
 However, this so-called "spontaneous passivation" is only durable to a limited extent.

 Active corrosion protection can be divided into two processes.
 On the one hand, an inhibitor can be added to the metal to be protected, which reduces the aggressiveness of the corrosion.
 Another method is the application of so-called "sacrificial anodes".
 Since corrosion always attacks the less noble metal first, less noble metals such as aluminium or zinc are often used in alloys.
 The aluminium or zinc virtually sacrifices itself for the metal to be protected and forms a patina.
 This then physically separates the metal to be protected from the harmful environment and thus prevents the corrosion process.

 Nasty environments like sea water or acids speed up the process of corrosion.
 But there are multiple ways to protect metals against corrosion.
 One of those methods is to combine a metal with a less noble one.
 That’s exactly what AMPCO does with its alloys.
 AMPCO's Aluminium Bronze products combine copper with aluminium and other metals to form a corrosion resistant and high-performing material.

-Get our new white paper «The advantages of Aluminium Bronze in corrosive environments» for free!
+Download the Technical Paper «The advantages of Aluminium Bronze in corrosive environments» for free!